Intrinsic and Extrinsic Semiconductors | Structure, Properties & Uses

 In the world of electronics, understanding semiconductors & it's properties is crucial for modern technology.
 Semiconductors are the building blocks of electronic devices, powering transistors, diodes, and integrated circuits.
 Among the many types of semiconductors, intrinsic and extrinsic semiconductors stand out for their distinct features and uses.
-This blog explores the differences between intrinsic and extrinsic semiconductors, their properties, doping processes, and their practical applications in electronic engineering.

 What Are Semiconductors?